 In the north of Australia, be vigilant if you’re anywhere near water.
 It’s best to keep a good distance to water holes and rivers in which Saltwater crocodiles might be staying.
 Another reason to not go swimming in the ocean in Northern Australia is the lethal Box Jellyfish.
 As their season runs from October to May, you might see brave people in the water at other times.
 To be on the safe side, rather swim in the public pools or lagoons.

-Unforeseen circumstances can happen while traveling abroad.
-Cancellation insurance is useful if your itinerary changes or if you have to cancel your stay in a place.
-First, you should have a look at the cancellation policies of your bookings.
-Generally, the covers offered are low and it is difficult to get any refund.
+Unforeseen circumstances, such as natural disasters or personal emergencies, can disrupt your plans.
+Travel insurance can reimburse you for non-refundable expenses, helping to mitigate the financial impact.
 If you need to cancel or want to have more flexibility during your trip, you should take out cancellation insurance in order to avoid losing too much money.
 Moreover, if you are not traveling by yourself, changes of plans are very likely, so it is essential to make sure you will have your back covered!

 Luggage insurance